Ptchangai/numerical-floquet/README.md

 * Visualisation

+Set up: before runnning tthe scripts, you can run:

+* pip install -r requirements.txt

-Set up : if you encounter problems installing Assimulo from pip, you can try instead creating a conda environment to avoid inconsistencies.
+If you still encounter problems installing Assimulo from pip, you can try instead creating a conda environment to avoid inconsistencies.

 * conda create -n Floquet
 * conda acivate Floquet